tulilirockz/pyBFI/README.md

-# pybfi
+# PyBFI

-A simple brainfuck interpreter written in python
+An implementation of a brainfuck interpreter made in Python 3 for learning purposes

-## How to run
+## Installation and Usage

+- Clone this repository
 - `pip install poetry`
 - `poetry shell`
-- Just execute your file as an argument for the "bfi" script
+- Just execute your file as an argument for the "bfi"!
+- There are some sample scripts on "sample/" for testing this script out